NLanese/capacitor-wallet-access/ReadMeDocs.md

 1. You can download this package and npm install `..path/from/project/to/this/plugin`

+2. Add the plugin to your capacitor.config.json file through the following syntax....
+  "plugins": {
+    ...
+    "capacitor-wallet-access": {
+      "path": "../path/to/capacitor-wallet-access"
+    }

+3. Run `npx cap sync` in the root directory of your project

 2. To import the Plugin on your Capacitor JS Frontend Framework; do the following...
    `import WalletAccessPlugin from "..path/to/node_modules/capacitor-wallet-access/src`